Lavender0225/srnn_jnerd/README.md

-# Segmental Recurrent Neural Networks
+# Segmental Recurrent Neural Networks for NER

-From: L. Kong, C. Dyer, N. A. Smith [Segmental Recurrent Neural Networks](https://arxiv.org/abs/1511.06018) ICLR 2016.
+Thanks for https://github.com/zhan-xiong/segrnn provides the pytorch implementing for SRNN (From: L. Kong, C. Dyer, N. A. Smith [Segmental Recurrent Neural Networks](https://arxiv.org/abs/1511.06018) ICLR 2016.)

-Reimplementing code from [here](https://github.com/clab/dynet/tree/master/examples/segmental-rnn) in PyTorch.

 This project is for NER task.

+- Dataset: CONLL 2003